ElektraInitiative/libelektra/doc/WHY.md

 file and getting feedback of the **semantics** (you might get validation errors and you can receive the value exactly as the application will get it).

-## Who Should use Elektra?

-Elektra targets different kinds of users:

-1. Developers to develop a better integrated free software ecosystem and plugins for better validation/notification.
-   If you have an application that reads or writes configuration files, you are in the target group.
-2. System administrators to have a higher-level view of their configuration and enable them to better consider context.
-   If you want to specify or automate configuration tasks, you are in the target group.

 ## Unique Features

 Features that rarely can be found elsewhere (at least in this combination):